coxley/ansible-role-nsd/README.md

 # ansible-role-nsd
 Installs and start nsd on boot.
 This playbook does not handle zone files!
 Get more informations about nsd at [https://www.nlnetlabs.nl/projects/nsd/]()

+This is forked from the original project to edit for my particular needs

 ## Requirements
 * Ubuntu (>=14.04) or Debian (>=8)
 * NSD (>=4)